 Want to make a show-stopping dessert for your spouse or friend?
 Try these adorable baked apple roses!
-You only need six simple ingredients to make this delicious recipe, which tastes similar to apple pie (but features less added sugar and more protein!).
+You only need six simple ingredients to make this delicious recipe, which tastes similar to apple pie (but features less added sugar and more protein).
+And you don’t need puff pastry; instead you’ll make a quick dough to wrap the apple slices in!

 Here’s a photo of everything you’ll need to make this recipe, along with some selected ingredient notes: